 Policies and Regulations

-Guided by Board Policy 6111 and Administrative Regulation 6111, District 58 aims to ensure all students have safe access to the Internet.
-Both of these documents are printed in their entirety in the Schools of 58 Parent Handbook.
+Guided by Board Policy, District 58 aims to ensure all students have safe access to the Internet.
 As part of its digital citizenship curriculum, District 58 teaches students appropriate Internet behavior and expectations.
 During registration, all students and parents read and sign the District’s 1:1 student agreement, which outlines these expectations.

 The District also secures its student and staff Internet devices with technology protection filters that adhere to the Children’s Internet Protection Act’s regulations.
 Finally, students may access the Internet only with teacher permission and a defined purpose.
 Network and school personnel may review files and communications to ensure all District 58 devices are being used responsibly.